klaasnotfound/LocationAssistant/README.md

   This callback will only be invoked on newer Android systems (API level >= 23), usually at the first start of your app.
   If you want to show some explanation up front, do that, then call `requestLocationPermission()`.
 Alternatively, you can call `requestAndPossiblyExplainLocationPermission()`, which will request the location permission right away and invoke `onExplainLocationPermission()` only if the user declines.
-  Both methods will bring up the system permission dialog.
+  Both methods will bring up the in-app system permission dialog.

   * `onExplainLocationPermission` - Called when the user has declined the location permission and might need a better explanation as to why your app really depends on it.